taming-the-state-in-react/taming-the-state-in-react/manuscript/05-redux-advanced/00b-redux-async-actions.md

 const ConnectedNotifications = connect(mapStateToPropsNotifications)(Notifications);
 ~~~~~~~~

 The only thing left is to implement the missing selector `getNotifications()`.
-Since the notifications in the Redux store are saved as an object, you have to use a helper function to convert it into an array.
-It is good to extract the helper function earlier on, because you might need such functionalities more often and shouldn't couple it to the domain of notifications.
+Since the notifications in the Redux store are saved as an object, because they are a map of identifier and notification pairs, you have to use a helper function to convert it into an array.
+You can extract the helper function, because you might need such functionalities more often and shouldn't couple it to the domain of notifications.

 {title="src/index.js",lang="javascript"}
 ~~~~~~~~